Create and Manage House Accounts

 -

-Under Reason for Balance Adjustment, add a note for tracking purposes.
+Under Reason for Balance Adjustment, enter a note for tracking.

 -